-The whole issue of pay, performance and employee reward is very much in the news this week with RBS chief Stephen Hester bowing to public and political pressure and agreeing to waive his £1 million bonus.
+The whole issue of pay, performance and employee rewards is very much in the news this week with RBS chief Stephen Hester bowing to public and political pressure and agreeing to waive his £1 million bonus.

 Now most of us can only dream about a pay-out of this magnitude – but let me ask you something.
 If you received a nice hefty bonus for a job well done would you prefer to spend it on yourself or to give (at least some of it) away to others?

 That may seem like an odd question to ask in these straitened times when most of us are tightening our belts and forgoing life’s little luxuries in order to pay the bills.
 Some of the latest psychological research, however, suggests that people are often more motivated by being able to give rather than simply just receiving.

 Employee rewards: The gift that keeps on giving?